GT-Analytics/fuam-basic/README.md

 There are two different versions of FUAM available:
 - **FUAM Basic:** Provides all the information, which can be extracted through official APIs, to make most of your tenants data available.
 This is the version available through this github
-- **FUAM Plus:** Provides additional information, like Longterm Capacity Metrics data, which needs to be extracted through other means.
+- **FUAM Plus:** Provides additional information, like long-term Capacity Metrics data, which needs to be extracted through other means.
 Therefore FUAM Plus needs a certain amount of support for deploying and maintaining the solution.
 If you are interessted in a more deep dive on FUAM Plus, please contact us directly.

 ## FUAM Basic Content